rafacc87/LevelRange-Turtle/Readme.txt

 ----------------------
 Change Log
 ----------------------
+(dev) - Update (Spartelfant)
+ [*] Added MIT license and removed duplicate copyright notices from several files.
+ [*] Removed myAddons support, an ancient Addon manager.
+If anyone would like this added back in please create an issue at https://github.com/Spartelfant/LevelRange-Turtle/issues/

 2.0.5 - Update (Spartelfant)
  [*] New zones added for patch 1.18 (Grim Reaches, Northwind, Balor) [*] New dungeons added for patch 1.18 (Stormwrought Ruins, Dragonmaw Retreat)